Apprenticeship│16 Credits│West Bend Campus

 Receive on-the-job training and master your craft alongside skilled carpenters with the ABC Carpentry Apprenticeship program at Moraine Park Technical College.

 Prepare for an active and diverse carpentry career with MPTC’s apprenticeship program.
 Apprentices gain hands-on classroom instruction and on-the-job training to learn carpentry skills in both indoor and outdoor settings.
 During the apprenticeship program, participants work alongside journeyman carpenters on residential, commercial and industrial projects.

-Apprentices learn the basics of construction safety, how to read blueprints and get an introduction to green and sustainable energy conservation practices.
+Apprentices learn the basics of construction safety, how to read blueprints and receive an introduction to green and sustainable energy conservation practices.
 A carpenter’s work is strenuous and physically demanding.
-Common tasks include concrete forming as well as wood and metal framing of structures.
+Common tasks include concrete forming and wood and metal framing of structures.
 Prolonged standing, climbing and squatting are often necessary.

 A carpenter’s work is active and sometimes strenuous.
 Prolonged standing, climbing and squatting are often necessary.
 Routine uses of safety equipment such as hard hats and safety goggles usually protect carpenters from the hazards of construction sites.

 Potential careers include, but are not limited to, the following:

 - Construction Carpentry

 - Pile Driver